 Here are a few ideas for adding peanut butter to your baby's diet.
 It's important to note that whole peanuts and big spoonfuls of thick peanut butter are a choking risk and should not be given to young babies and toddlers.

-- Thin a small bit of peanut butter with breast milk/formula or water and serve with a spoon, or mix with purees (for traditional weaning)
+- Thin a small bit of peanut butter with breast milk/formula or water and serve with a soft spoon, or mix with purees (for traditional weaning)

 - Make a 'popsicle' of peanut butter mixed with breast milk or formula